as-if-codes/MyJobPortal/README.md

 # Job Portal Web Application

 This is a web application designed for job seekers and recruiters to connect.
-It provides a platform for job seekers to search for job opportunities and submit applications, while recruiters can post job listings.
+It provides a platform for job seekers to search for job opportunities and submit applications, while recruiters can post job listings while admin will have overall control on the system.

 ## Technologies Used